Personalization With Conversation Media Marketing - Where Your Next Billion Consumers Will Come From

 You can change the outfit of your Bitmoji on Snapchat right now and dress it up with a real collection by Ralph Lauren.
 Digital Avatar Advertising is a hot trend in the world of marketing led by pioneers like Bitmoji and Genies.
 The potential of building brand awareness in such a personalized way is going to expand exponentially in the coming years for sure.

 Another example of personalized brand awareness can be the recent collaboration of Bobble with Kingfisher.
-So any user using Bobble Keyboard can make a sticker of themselves holding a Kingfisher and sending it to their friends after adding customized text into it.
+So any user using Bobble Keyboard can make a sticker of themselves holding a Kingfisher and send it to their friends after adding customized text into it.

 Conversation Media Marketing is not a newborn but it is reaching its prime making it the next big thing in Personalization and Personalized Marketing.
 Not only can brands reach the users in a personalized manner (via their virtual identity) but they will reach the right users at the right time without being intrusive.